Hostway Customer Migration FAQ

 When will I be migrated?

 The account migrations discussed here are currently scheduled to start on September 30, 2019.
-Most customer accounts are expected to be migrated by mid-December 2019, but migrations will most likely continue into the first quarter of 2020.
+Most customer accounts are expected to be migrated by December 2019, but migrations will continue through the second quarter of 2020.

 Am I able to reschedule my migration?

 Yes, we have some flexibility in scheduling migrations.
 However, there are many factors that must be considered in your migration scheduling.
 Typically, it will be easier to move your migration to a later date rather than an earlier date.
 We are more than happy to discuss options with you.

 The logic for calculating sales tax will not be changed.
 However, defining a new sales tax nexus location could alter your tax burden.
 For more information about sales tax nexus locations, please read our sales tax FAQ.

 Will there be downtime associated with this migration?

 There will be no downtime on your systems as we execute the account migrations.
 However, there may be brief periods of time where you are not able to submit support tickets or reach the new customer portal.
 We aim to keep these periods of access downtime to a minimum and will provide more information as we get closer to your actual migration.